-- Construction site lighting during night time hours could cause disturbance to residential properties in close proximity, and for the nearby amenity users. - No temporary or permanent land take is required, as all works will occur within the existing carriageway boundary. - Vehicle travellers and nearby receptors will benefit from reduced road noise due to the improved road surfacing delivered by the scheme. - Access to the agricultural field adjacent to the A75 may be temporarily impacted by TM; however, this is unlikely due to the night time scheduling of the works.
+- Construction site lighting during night-time hours could cause disturbance to residential properties in close proximity, and for the nearby amenity users. - No temporary or permanent land take is required, as all works will occur within the carriageway boundary.

+- Vehicle travellers and nearby receptors will benefit from reduced road noise due to the improved road surfacing delivered by the scheme. - Nearby residents of surrounding settlements may experience travel disruption due to presence of TM and a large diversion route, which may lead to increased journey times. - Access to the agricultural field adjacent to the A75 may be temporarily impacted by TM; however, this is unlikely due to the nighttime scheduling of the works. - Access to the residential property located along the A75 within the scheme extents may be temporary impacted during construction hours. - No impacts are anticipated on the bus stop located within the scheme extents as they will remain open during daytime hours.